aytaj-mohsumzade/lending-product-owner-case-study/README.md

-# Digital Lending Product – Product Owner Case Study
+# Digital Lending Product — Product Owner Case Study

-This repository demonstrates my approach as a Product Owner working on a digital lending product within a banking environment, covering discovery, strategy, delivery, and measurement.
+This case study showcases how I approach product ownership for a digital lending product, focusing on customer value, clear priorities, and effective collaboration with IT squads and business stakeholders.

+---

-## Problem Statement
+## The Problem
-Loan application processes are often slow, opaque, and manual, leading to high customer drop-off and operational inefficiencies.
+Applying for a loan is often time-consuming and unclear for customers, while banks face manual processes, high drop-off rates, and operational overhead.

-## Target Users
+---

+## Who This Product Is For
-- Retail customers (salary-based personal loans)
+- Individuals applying for personal loans
-- Micro and small business owners (SME lending)
+- Small business owners applying for SME loans

+---

-## Product Vision
+## Product Goal
-Enable fast, transparent, and data-driven loan applications with clear eligibility, status tracking, and reduced time-to-decision.
+Create a simple and transparent digital loan journey that allows customers to:
+- Understand eligibility early
+- Apply fully online
+- Track application progress
+- Receive faster decisions

+---

-## Success Metrics (KPIs)
+## How Success Is Measured
-- Time to credit decision
+- Faster time to decision
-- Application completion rate
+- Higher application completion rate
-- Drop-off per funnel step
+- Reduced drop-off during application
-- Net Promoter Score (NPS)
+- Improved customer satisfaction (NPS)

-- Cost per approved loan
+---

-## MVP Scope
+## MVP Focus
-- Eligibility pre-check
+- Loan eligibility pre-check
-- Digital loan application
+- Online application form
-- Document upload
+- Digital document upload
 - Application status tracking